Skip to navigation

 Defenses to Your Charge

-An experienced attorney can raise a defense to your domestic violence charge, including, but not limited to:
+An experienced domestic violence lawyer can raise a defense to your domestic violence charge, including, but not limited to:

 • the allegations against you are untrue,